kotdijian/2019-09-10-nara/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
                       # Be sure to update the Carpentry type in _config.yml as well.
-venue: "Transparent and Open Archaeological Research Using R<br><h3>A Short Workshop at the Society of American Archaeology Annual Meeting, Albuquerque Convention Center</h3>"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Transparent and Open Archaeological Research Using R<br><h3>A Short Workshop at the Nara National Research Institute for Cultural Properties </h3>"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "401 2nd St NW, Albuquerque, NM 87102"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "2-chōme-9-1 Nijōchō, Nara-shi, Nara-ken 630-8577, Japan"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
-country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "jp"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-latlng: "35.0873016,-106.6518842"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
+latlng: "34.6916473,135.7883237"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "April 10, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Sept 10, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "1-5 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2019-04-10      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2019-09-10      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2019-04-10         # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2019-09-10         # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Ben Marwick (University of Washington)"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Matt Harris (AECOM)", "Liying Wang (University of Washington), Clemens Schmid (RGZM)"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: [ "Liying Wang (University of Washington)]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["bmarwick@uw.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)